weiaicunzai/awesome-image-classification/README.md

 #MNIST DataSet Kaggle Challenge

-The aim of this project is to learn
+The goal of this project is to learn
 * how to use pytorch
 * familiar with VGG